 You may qualify for sales charge discounts if you and your family invest, or agree to invest in the future, at least \$25,000 in Class A shares of the Fund.
-More information about these and other discounts is available from your financial professional and in the section titled "YOUR ACCOUNT WITH THE FUND - Purchase of Shares/Class A Shares Purchase Program" on page 120, "YOUR ACCOUNT WITH THE FUND - Purchase of Shares/Class C Shares Purchase Programs" on page 122, "YOUR ACCOUNT WITH THE FUND - Purchase of Shares/Class I Shares" on page 123 and in "APPENDIX A - Waivers and Discounts Available from Intermediaries" on page 153 of the Prospectus.
+More information about these and other discounts is available from your financial professional and in the section titled "YOUR ACCOUNT WITH THE FUNDS - Purchase of Shares/Class A Shares Purchase Programs" on page 138, and in "APPENDIX A - Waivers and Discounts Available from Intermediaries" on page 176 of the Prospectus.

-Class A Shares Class C Shares Class I Shares Shareholder Fees (fees paid directly from your investment) Maximum sales charge (load) imposed on purchases (as a percentage of offering price) 5.75% None None Maximum deferred sales charge (load) (as a percentage of the lesser of the value redeemed or the amount invested) None $1.00\%^{1}$ None Redemption fee if redeemed within 30 days of purchase (as a percentage of amount redeemed) 1.00% 1.00% 1.00% Wire fee \$ 20 \$ 20 \$ 20 Overnight check delivery fee \$ 25 \$ 25 \$ 25 Retirement account fees (annual maintenance fee) \$ 15 \$ 15 \$ 15 Annual Fund Operating Expenses (expenses that you pay each year as a percentage of the value of your investment) Management fees 1.25% 1.25% 1.25% Distribution and service (Rule 12b-1) fees 0.25% 1.00% None Other expenses 1.28% 1.28% 1.28% Total annual fund operating expenses 2.78% 3.53% 2.53% Fees waived and/or expenses reimbursed 2 (1.03)% (1.03)% (1.03)% Total annual fund operating expenses after waiving fees and/or reimbursing expenses 2 1.75 % 2.50 % 1.50 %
+Class A Class I

+Shares Shares

+Shareholder Fees

+(fees paid directly from your investment)

+Maximum sales charge (load) imposed on purchases (as a percentage of offering

+price) 5.75% None

+Redemption fee if redeemed within 30 days of purchase (as a percentage of

+amount redeemed) 1.00% 1.00%

+Wire fee \$20 \$20

+Overnight check delivery fee \$25 \$25

+Retirement account fees (annual maintenance fee) \$15 \$15

+Annual Fund Operating Expenses

+(expenses that you pay each year as a percentage of the value of your investment)

+Management fees 1.00% 1.00%

+Distribution and service (Rule 12b-1) fees 0.25% None

+Other expenses 0.68% 0.68%

+Acquired fund fees and expenses 0.34% 0.34%

+Total annual fund operating expenses 2.27% 2.02%

-- 1 Class C Shares are subject to a CDSC of 1.00% on any shares sold within 12 months of the date of purchase. - The Fund's advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 1.75%, 2.50% and 1.50% of the average daily net assets of Class A shares, Class C shares, and Class I shares of the Fund, respectively.
-This agreement is in effect until January 31, 2024, and it may be terminated before that date only by the Trust's Board of Trustees.
-The Fund's advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made to the Fund for a period ending three full years after the date of the waiver or payment.
-Similarly, the Leland Thomson Reuters Private Equity Buyout Index Fund's (the "Predecessor Fund") advisor, Good Harbor Financial LLC ("Good Harbor"), is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made by Good Harbor to the Predecessor Fund prior to the reorganization of the Predecessor Fund into the Fund, for a period ending three years after the date of the waiver or payment.
-In each case, any such reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
-Any reimbursement of fees waived or payments made by Good Harbor to the Predecessor Fund prior to the reorganization must be approved by the Trust's Board.
+The Fund's advisor has contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that total annual fund operating expenses (excluding any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with SEC Form N-1A), expenses incurred in connection with any merger or reorganization, and extraordinary expenses such as litigation expenses) do not exceed 2.25% and 2.00% of the average daily net assets of Class A and Class I shares of the Fund, respectively.
+This agreement is in effect for a period of two years from the date of the reorganization (the "Reorganization") of the ACM Tactical Income Fund, a series of Northern Lights Fund Trust III (the "Predecessor Fund"), which occurred on April 28, 2023, and it may be terminated before that date only by the Trust's Board of Trustees.
+The Fund's advisor is permitted to seek reimbursement from the Fund, subject to certain limitations, of fees waived or payments made by the advisor to the Fund for a period ending three years after the date of the waiver or payment.
+Such reimbursement may be requested from the Fund if the reimbursement will not cause the Fund's annual expense ratio to exceed the lesser of (a) the expense limitation in effect at the time such fees were waived or payments made, or (b) the expense limitation in effect at the time of the reimbursement.
+Reimbursements of fees waived or payments made will be made on a "first in, first out" basis so that the oldest fees waived or payments are satisfied first.

 This example is intended to help you compare the cost of investing in the Fund with the cost of investing in other mutual funds.
-The example assumes that you invest \$10,000 in the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
+The example assumes that you invest \$10,000 in Class A shares or Class I shares of the Fund for the time periods indicated and then redeem all of your shares at the end of those periods.
 The example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
-The example reflects the Fund's contractual fee waiver and/or expense reimbursement only for the term of the contractual fee waiver and/or expense reimbursement.